yousoff92/data-collector/python/jobstreet/README.md

 # Getting Started

 First, edit config.py with your Jobstreet username and password.
+Edit PAGE_THRESHOLD to parse X number of pages that you want.
+Edit other configuration if required.

 Then, execute these commands, depends on your current directory.

 ```